orbitalchicken/Roadmap/README.md

-        touchpads: full libinput/synaptic support with automatic mode for clickpad/scrolling on-screen keyboard: size and position configurable, no animations, fixed response to at-spi, no longer blocks onboard alt-tab can show windows from all workspaces
+        touchpads: full libinput/synaptic support with automatic mode for clickpad/scrolling on-screen keyboard: size and position configurable, no animations, fixed response to at-spi, no longer blocks onboard alt-tab can show windows from all workspaces alt-tab no longer places minimized windows to the end of the list (configurable)

     Slick:
         indicator tooltips